 Film review: Iron Sky (2012), directed by Timo Vuorensola

 When we saw the trailer for Iron Sky, Mr T and I had the same reaction: “WE HAVE GOT TO SEE THIS!!”
-I mean, moon Nazis!
+I mean, c’mon!
 There is only one of two ways a film like this can go: either it will be, in the Internet vernacular, an epic fail or an epic win.
 It’s an independent film by a group of Finns about Nazis on the moon.
-Sounds like it could potentially be dreadful, but we were both happily surprised – this dieselpunk extravaganza is actually rather good!
+Sounds like it could potentially be dreadful, but we were both happily surprised – this dieselpunk extravaganza is actually surprisingly good!